d3lb3/d3lb3.github.io/_posts/2023-03-15-keepass-triggers.md

 {REF:U@T:esxi}:{REF:P@T:esx}:{REF:A@T:esxi}
 ```

-The resulting XML trigger would be:
+The resulting trigger would be:

 ```xml
 <Trigger>